pagkly/Zed/Investopedia3/Market Dynamics.md

 ### Greed and Fear in the Markets

-Competent and professional traders determine entry and exit points of any investment or trade using proven [quantitative models or techniques](https://www.investopedia.com/terms/q/quantitativeanalysis.asp).
+Competent and professional traders determine entry and exit points of any investment or trade using proven [[quantitative models or techniques]](https://www.investopedia.com/terms/q/quantitativeanalysis.asp).
 They define the appropriate plan of action and follow it exactly.
 Through the practice of strict money management, the execution of trades happens without deviating from the well thought out, predetermined plan.
 Emotion seldom influences the decision-making process of these traders.

 The government has the most impact when it comes to creating demand on a national level due to its ability to affect various factors, such as taxes and interest rates.

 Conversely, for the novice investor or trader, emotion frequently plays a role in their decision-making process.
 After the execution of a trade, if it becomes profitable, greed may influence their next move.

 These traders will ignore indicators and, at times, not take profits turning a winning trade into a losing one.
 Fear is another emotion that can drive the decisions of these investors.
-They may fail to exit a trade at a predetermined [stop loss](https://www.investopedia.com/terms/s/stop-lossorder.asp).
+They may fail to exit a trade at a predetermined [[stop loss]](https://www.investopedia.com/terms/s/stop-lossorder.asp).
 These are examples of irrational emotional behavior that is difficult to capture in economic models, thus difficult to know how market dynamics will impact supply and demand.

 ## Real-World Example

 Consumer demand can at times be a powerful market dynamic.
-As explained in a [study](https://www.npd.com/wps/portal/npd/us/news/press-releases/2019/luxury-fashion-spending-is-on-the-rise-online-reports-npd/) by The NPD Group, consumer spending is on the increase, particularly for [luxury](https://www.investopedia.com/terms/l/luxury-item.asp) fashion items, such as footwear, accessories, and apparel.
+As explained in a [[study]](https://www.npd.com/wps/portal/npd/us/news/press-releases/2019/luxury-fashion-spending-is-on-the-rise-online-reports-npd/) by The NPD Group, consumer spending is on the increase, particularly for [[luxury]](https://www.investopedia.com/terms/l/luxury-item.asp) fashion items, such as footwear, accessories, and apparel.

-According to the January 2019 NPD study, sales of luxury fashion items have increased as new brands have emerged and online retail platforms have created a more competitive landscape while gaining [market share](https://www.investopedia.com/terms/m/marketshare.asp) due to buyer demographics and preferences.
+According to the January 2019 NPD study, sales of luxury fashion items have increased as new brands have emerged and online retail platforms have created a more competitive landscape while gaining [[market share]](https://www.investopedia.com/terms/m/marketshare.asp) due to buyer demographics and preferences.

 As demand for luxury apparel increases, manufacturers and brands will be able to raise prices, which will stimulate the industry and boost the overall economy.